andrewdwallo/transmatic/README.md

 Security is a top priority.
 If you discover any issue regarding security:

-1. Please DO NOT open an issue on GitHub.
+1. Please **DO NOT** open an issue on GitHub.
 Disclosing security vulnerabilities publicly can be harmful.
 2. Instead, review the [Security Policy](../../security/policy) for instructions on how to report a security vulnerability.
 3. I'm dedicated to keeping users safe and will address valid security concerns diligently.

+## Changelog

+Please see [CHANGELOG](CHANGELOG.md) for more information on what has changed recently.

 ## License